adugast/build_system/README.md

 # build_system

 Very simple build system to create an API next to a project.
-Provides minimal directory architecture to build a project and it's API with documentation.
+Provides minimal directory architecture to build a project and its API with documentation.
 Uses CMAKE to build and Doxygene for the documentation.

 ## sAPI directory (build the API as shared lib)